 As filmmaking moves into the digital age, the relevance of Marker’s argument becomes ever more apparent.
 The Zone’s crude transformations may be obvious to us, but with modern digital technology, an image can be subtly or radically altered by processes that are undetectable.
 Brian Winston claims that

-In fact observational documentary makers have embraced small lightweight digital camcorders as an advance towards the ideal of non-interventionism.
+In fact observational documentary filmmakers have embraced small lightweight digital camcorders as an advance towards the ideal of non-interventionism.
 If digitalisation is not destroying observational documentary, then the issue of realism is more complex than both cinéma-vérité’s proponents and critics would have us believe.
 The danger of the self-reflexive mode of documentary, a danger apparent in Sunless, is that it

 “closes in on itself… [and] becomes a loop which effaces social analysis” (20) as it seeks to challenge the observational mode and in so doing becomes hopelessly entangled in the search for alternative forms of representation.